remarkjs/remark/doc/remarkplugin.3.md

     — Function used to eat, when applicable, an entity;

 *   `value` (`string`)
-    — Value which might start an entity;
+    — Value which may start an entity;

 *   `silent` (`boolean`, optional)
     — When `true`, instead of actually eating a value, the tokenizer must